 The representation is ____thousands, ____ hundred(s), ___ten(s) and ____ones

-Another way to check for understanding is, for example, to ask students how many hundreds there are in 1235.
+Another way to check for understanding is to ask students how many hundreds there are in 1235.
 Many students will tend to say that there are 2.
 It is important to clarify that the number in the hundreds position is a "2", but that the number 1235 is made up of 12 hundreds (12 groupings of 100 units = 1200).
 These 12 hundreds can be "seen" by breaking down the large cube into 10 flats and adding them to the 2 flats that are in the hundreds column.

 Using the place value mat, we notice that even though numbers are written from left to right, they are formed from right to left: ones grouped together form tens, tens grouped together form hundreds, and so on.
-But, once the counting is finished, we write the number starting from the left.
+Once the counting is finished, we write the number starting from the left.

 By exposing students to a variety of manipulatives, teachers can help them develop a better understanding of numbers.

-• number line that does not start at 0, whose scale is by intervals of 20;
+• a number line that does not start at 0, with a scale of 20;

 Symbolic Representations